paperclip-ui/legacy-paperclip/README.md

 <!-- ✨ **Wanna kick the tires around a bit?
 Check out the [Playground](http://playground.paperclip.dev)!** ✨ -->

-Paperclip is a tiny language that enables you to create presentational components for any framework.
+Paperclip is a tiny language that helps you write _durable_ HTML & CSS that can be used in any language.
 Here's what it looks like:

 ```html